vuapo-eth/ict2/ARCHITECTURE.md

 #### Flag Trit #0

 The first trit of the transaction hash signals the *transaction type* (`-`, `0` or `1`).
-The type expresses which fields of a transaction are interesting.
+The type expresses which fields of a transaction are interesting and which must not necessarily be forwarded to / requested from neighbors.
 For example, the `SignatureOrMessage` field of an output transaction does not change the ledger and can be ignored if the data itself is not subjectively important to the receiver.
 As denoted by the right column in the transaction structure image, there are three parts of a transaction:

 \# | NAME | Fields | POS (LENGTH) | USAGE
 -- | -- | -- | -- | --